Great-Op Research & Academic Advancement Fellowships

 Student Eligibility

-• Must be newly admitted or current Graduate Student enrolled at California State University, Chico, in good academic standing
+- Must be newly admitted or a current Graduate Student enrolled at California State University, Chico, in good academic standing

-• Be a citizen, permanent resident, or have an AB540 affidavit on file or otherwise eligible for student employment
+- Be a citizen, permanent resident, or be authorized for student employment

-You are also not eligible for this federal student aid if you are a noncitizen and have only a “Notice of Approval to Apply for Permanent Residence” (I-171 or I-464) or have only employment authorization documents (Form I-766) or hold a G series visa (pertaining to international organizations).
+Students are also not eligible for this federal student aid if they are noncitizens and have only a “Notice of Approval to Apply for Permanent Residence” (I-171 or I-464) or have only employment authorization documents (Form I-766) or hold a G series visa (pertaining to international organizations).

 How to Apply